oluomoniyi/camper-bnb/README.md

-#camperbnb
+#camper-bnb

 This project was completed as part of a Udemy course, it is a fully functional production version of the site.
 I made a whole host of changes to the original material.

 #MyHacks

 ```
-Search on the home page
+Added search by location on the home page

 Made a number of wholesale changes to the UI/UX - using a modified version of
 the Gaia template from creative-Tim

-Added ability for users to search

 added a number of new routes
 added a get comment route